-1. All Vice Presidents (academic, business, student affairs, etc.) including all interim appointments;
+1. All Vice Presidents or other executives reporting directly to the President (academic, business, student affairs, etc.) including all interim appointments.

-B. The President is authorized to appoint, determine the compensation and change of status of, and terminate all other employees at the institution subject to the provisions of this and other relevant TBR policies and procedures and the TBR approved Compensation Plan Guideline.
+The President is authorized to appoint, determine the compensation and change of status of, and terminate all other employees at the institution subject to the provisions of this and other relevant TBR and institution policies and procedures and the TBR approved Compensation Plan Guideline.

-Notwithstanding any other policy or agreement in the event of a severe state budget shortfall or state impoundment, the Chancellor may give specific written authorization to presidents upon their request to reduce compensation across the board for the remainder of the fiscal year, to mandate furloughs without pay and/or to reduce the amount of time to be worked, on an institution by institution basis with the understanding that this subsection with regard to furloughs will be reviewed by the Board of Regents on or before January 2012.
-Any request submitted by presidents shall include a description of the campus constituent groups represented on the president's committee advising on the budget reduction process.
+Notwithstanding any other policy or agreement in the event of a severe state budget shortfall or state impoundment, the Chancellor may give specific written authorization to presidents upon their request to reduce compensation across the board for the remainder of the fiscal year, to mandate furloughs without pay and/or to reduce the amount of time to be worked, on an institution by institution basis.
+Any request submitted by Presidents shall include a description of the campus constituent groups represented on the Presidents committee advising on the budget reduction process.

 The Vice Presidents and University Provost shall have the authority to appoint, change the status of, and compensate employees within their divisions.
 Further, the University Provost has designated the Vice Provost for Research and Dean of the College of Graduate Studies as the authority for the appointment, change of status, and compensation of Graduate Assistants within the division of Academic Affairs.